ClimateChangeEcon/Building_Interpretable_Climate_Emulators_forEconomics/README.md

 * The file ``requirements.txt`` lists the detailed dependencies.
 Please run "pip install -r requirements.txt" as the first step.
 See [here](https://pip.pypa.io/en/stable/user_guide/#ensuring-repeatability) for further instructions on creating and using the ``requirements.txt`` file.

+* To be able to reproduce the plots it is necessary to have [Latex](https://www.latex-project.org/get/) installed.

 ### Controlled randomness

-The random seed for our computations in *Section 4 - Numerical Experiments* is set at ``Building_Interpretable_Climate_Emulators_forEconomics/DEQN/config/config.yaml``, line 10.
+The random seed for the DEQN computations in *Section 4 - Numerical Experiments* is set at ``Building_Interpretable_Climate_Emulators_forEconomics/DEQN/config/config.yaml``, line 10.

+The random seed for the claimte emulator calibration computations in *Section 3 - A Calibrated Climate Emulator* is set at ``Building_Interpretable_Climate_Emulators_forEconomics/figures_replication/figures_3-4_14-25/solver.py``, line 187.

 ### Memory and runtime requirements

 * To solve one IAM model as discussed in *Section 4 - Numerical Experiments* until full convergence, it requires about 15 min on an ordinary laptop.
 All those models presented in the paper were solved using our [DEQN library](DEQN), which we ran on an 8-core Intel compute node on [https://nuvolos.cloud](https://nuvolos.cloud) with 64GB of RAM, and 100Gb of fast local storage (SSD).

+* To calibrate the climate emulator for all necessary parametrisations and under PI and PD initial conditions as presented in *Section 3 - A Calibrated Climate Emulator* and reported in the [calibration results](Building_Interpretable_Climate_Emulators_forEconomics/figures_replication/figures_3-4_14-25/result) folder, it requires less than an hour on an ordinary laptop.
+All calibrations presented in the paper were solved using the [solver](Building_Interpretable_Climate_Emulators_forEconomics/figures_replication/figures_3-4_14-25/solver.py), which we ran on an 8-core Intel compute node on [https://nuvolos.cloud](https://nuvolos.cloud) with 64GB of RAM, and 100Gb of fast local storage (SSD).

 * All the postprocessing codes (to produce the summary statistics, plots, and so forth) were run on an ordinary 4-core Intel-based laptop with Ubuntu version 18.04.5 LTS and consume typically few seconds to run.